mjmanley/PredictiveModeling/using_pm_service.md

 ## Steps to bind the service with Bluemix application

-Complete the following steps to create your Bluemix application and bind it to the Machine Learning service.
+Complete the following steps to create your Bluemix application and bind it to the {{site.data.keyword.pm_short}} service.

 1. Download Node.js sample application code from [github repository](https://github.com/pmservice/customer-satisfaction-prediction).